 The bottom line is that it’s not the crying that gets a baby sleeping well.
 The crying is simply your baby’s reaction to the change in his or her sleep habits, nothing more.

-Let’s be realistic here though… unfortunately, there will be some crying.
+Let’s be realistic here though.
+Unfortunately, there will be some crying.
 If there was a magic wand to make it a cry free experience, I would gladly share it with you.
-But here’s the thing, babies are just too young to use words and tell you they preferred falling asleep with their bottle for comfort, or on you, or in your bed, or by being rocked, etc, etc. They can’t verbalize this in any other way than a little cry of protest.
+But here’s the thing, babies are just too young to use words and tell you they preferred falling asleep with their bottle for comfort.
+Or even on you, or in your bed, or by being rocked, etc. They can’t verbalize this in any other way than a little cry of protest.

 In other words, your baby isn’t crying because they’re ‘mad’ at you, or because you’re being cruel.
 The only reason they are crying is because they are temporarily confused!
 Let’s be fair here, you USED TO rock or nurse her to sleep every night, and now (for her own health, well-being and development) you’re not doing that anymore.

 This is where an experienced sleep consultant comes in and their years of experience.
 They can coach you through handling your little one’s protests as gently as possible.
-They will work with you to create a bespoke sleep plan for your little one, and confidently explore the best method for your child to minimize the protests as much as possible within all of your comfort zones.
+They will work with you to create a bespoke sleep plan for your little one.
+Also to explore the best method for your child to minimize the protests within all of your comfort zones.

-Using a gentle sleep plan means that you’ll be in the room comforting and teaching them how to sleep on their own – you won’t be putting them in bed and simply shutting the door.
-Your sleep training plan should be tailored to you all, and your sleep consultant should listen carefully to your wishes with how you want to handle many different scenarios that could arise so you have the tools to confidently draw on when it’s bedtime.
+Using a gentle sleep plan means that you’ll be in the room comforting and teaching them how to sleep on their own.
+You won’t be putting them in bed and simply shutting the door.
+You should tailor the sleep training plan to you all.
+And your sleep consultant should listen carefully to your wishes with how you want to handle many different scenarios.
+Especially that could arise so you have the tools to confidently draw on when it’s bedtime.

 And the great news is that your child’s confusion usually only lasts a few days.
-Children adapt SO quickly that they’ll soon figure out how to calmly get themselves to sleep, and then everyone is happier!
+Children adapt SO quickly that they’ll soon figure out how to calmly get themselves to sleep.
+Then, everyone is happier!